 \section{HIV CD4 positive T cell count data}

-The human immune virus (HIV) is a viral infection that slowly destroys the immune system resulting acquired immunodeficiency syndrome (AIDS).
-Unfortunately there is no clinically proven vaccine for this virus till today, so people rely on available antiviral drugs which slow down the viral reproduction.
-Most important markers for evaluating antiviral therapies are HIV-$1$ RNA copies and CD4 T$^+$ cell counts.
-Due to the skewed nature of these two markers researchers prefer modeling these data with skew-elliptical distributions. \citet{lin2013multivariate} used multivariate skew-normal mixed model in ACTG $315$ study to model these markers. \citet{bandyopadhyay2012skew} also considered a skew-normal based linear mixed model in a HIV viral load study.
-The motivating data set analysed in this article was found in \href{https://data.mendeley.com/datasets/f7wfdbrfys/1}{Mendeley} about a recent HIV-CD4 study from Livingstone district, Zambia (2016).
-The data were collected during a survey of antiretroviral (ARV) combination in the treatment of HIV, as part of the work for the PhD thesis of Urban N. Haankuku at the University of South Africa and latter made publicly available.
-They have studied the performance of ARV combinations on HIV naive patients using several different models.
-According to WHO, HIV-AIDS is a major cause of death in Zambia, with about a million deaths attributed to HIV-AIDS related causes.
-If the disease left untreated, it can reduce the cluster of CD4 T$^+$ cells and increase the HIV viral load.
-With non permanent cure available till today, the only option is to use antiretroviral drugs to reduce the immune suppression.
-The CD4 counts of $261$ HIV naive patients were measured every twelve weeks from the initial diagnosis for $48$ weeks.
-Three different ARV combinations were given to the patients at first baseline regimen (FBR).
-Covariates such as gender, age and initial weight of each patient were also reported.
-In Figure \ref{fig:profiteplot1}, the evolution of CD4$^+$ T cell counts over time is shown.
-Though the mean structure is nearly linear but it reveals substantial variability between-subject responses.
-In Figure \ref{fig:histpairs1} we plot the histograms of each time point in the diagonals and pair-wise scatter plots in the off diagonals of the panel.
-Based on the initial diagnosis, the marginals are skewed with positive real support and the scatter plots reveals non-elliptical dependence patterns.
-The same thing can be observed with the normal scores, which suggests reflection and permutation asymmetry and stronger dependence than Gaussian in the joint upper and lower tails.
-Thus one would require more flexible dependence structure than Gaussian to model the temporal dependence.
-However due to the skewed nature of the CD4 counts marker with positive real support, we consider Gamma mixed model for the marginals.
-For comparison, we also use normal mixed model as the marginals.
+Human Immunodeficiency Virus (HIV) is a viral infection that progressively weakens the immune system, leading to Acquired Immunodeficiency Syndrome (AIDS).
+Regrettably, despite extensive research efforts, a clinically proven vaccine for this virus remains elusive to date.
+Consequently, individuals rely on available antiviral medications to impede viral replication.
+Among the pivotal markers used to assess the efficacy of antiviral therapies are HIV-1 RNA copies and CD4 T$^+$ cell counts.
+Given the skewed distribution of these markers, researchers often opt to model them using skew-elliptical distributions. \citet{lin2013multivariate} utilized a multivariate skew-normal mixed model in the ACTG $315$ study to effectively model these markers.
+Similarly, \citet{bandyopadhyay2012skew} explored a skew-normal based linear mixed model in a study focusing on HIV viral load.
+These approaches highlight the importance of leveraging skew-elliptical distributions in modeling HIV-related data, offering valuable insights into the complex dynamics of the disease and its treatment.
+The motivating dataset analyzed in this article was sourced from \href{https://data.mendeley.com/datasets/f7wfdbrfys/1}{Mendeley}, focusing on a recent HIV-CD4 study from the Livingstone district, Zambia ($2016$).
+These data were collected during a survey of antiretroviral (ARV) combination treatments for HIV, as part of the PhD thesis work of Urban N. Haankuku at the University of South Africa.
+They have delved into the performance of ARV combinations on HIV-naive patients using various models.
+According to the World Health Organization (WHO), HIV-AIDS remains a leading cause of death in Zambia, with approximately a million deaths attributed to HIV-AIDS-related causes.
+Left untreated, the disease can lead to a reduction in CD4 T$^+$ cell clusters and an increase in HIV viral load.
+With no permanent cure available to date, the primary option is to administer antiretroviral drugs to mitigate immune suppression.
+The dataset comprises CD4 counts of $261$ HIV-naive patients measured every twelve weeks from the initial diagnosis over a span of $48$ weeks.
+These patients were administered three different ARV combinations as part of their first baseline regimen (FBR).
+Covariates such as gender, age, and initial weight of each patient were also recorded.
+Figure \ref{fig:profiteplot1} illustrates the evolution of CD4$^+$ T cell counts over time.
+While the mean structure appears nearly linear, significant variability is evident in the between-subject responses.
+In Figure \ref{fig:histpairs1}, histograms of each time point are plotted on the diagonals, with pair-wise scatter plots depicted on the off diagonals.
+Notably, based on the initial diagnosis, the marginals exhibit skewness with positive real support, and the scatter plots reveal non-elliptical dependence patterns.
+This is further confirmed by the normal scores, indicating reflection and permutation asymmetry, along with stronger dependence than Gaussian in the joint upper and lower tails.
+Given the skewed nature of the CD4 counts marker with positive real support, we opt for a Gamma mixed model for the marginals.
+For comparison, we also employ a normal mixed model as the marginals.